Norma J Smith Memorial Tournament 2021

 I come from small school OK, that being said I much prefer the national circuit style.

 I really like evidence, warranted analysis of great ev is the best way to my ballot.

-The funniest quote gets +.5 speaks
+The funniest quote gets +.2 speaks (when appropriate)

 Speed's perfectly fine.